-In the presence of a sudden economic shock with direct consequences for the labour market participation of individuals, coupled with fiscal policies implemented to react to unexpected earning losses, understanding how contemporary tax-benefit systems react to changes in individual circumstances is essential.
-More importantly, it is fundamental to assess the extent to which household incomes are protected by the tax-benefit systems.
+In presence of a sudden economic shock, with direct consequences for the labour market participation of individuals, coupled with fiscal policies implemented to react to unexpected earning losses, it is necessary to understand how contemporary tax-benefit systems react to changes in individual circumstances.
+And, more importantly, it is necessary to assess the extent to which household incomes are protected by the tax-benefit systems.

 The stress test approach is common in financial institutions to test the sensitivity of a portfolio to a set of extreme but plausible shocks and to assess the significance of the system's vulnerabilities (Jones et al., 2004).
-We follow Tony Atkinson's suggestion of extending the same approach to tax-benefit systems in order to predict the cushioning effects of the social protection schemes in the event of a loss of market incomes and to assess overall income stabilisation after a macroeconomic shock (Atkinson 2009, Fernandez Salgado et al., 2014).
+We follow Tony Atkinson's suggestion of extending the same approach to tax-benefit systems in order to predict the cushioning effects of the social protection schemes in the event of a loss of market incomes and to assess the overall income stabilisation after a macroeconomic shock (Atkinson 2009, Fernandez Salgado et al., 2014).

 A stress test exercise can provide evidence of the effects of either a hypothetical macroeconomic shock or a contemporary shock for which survey data covering the period of interest are not yet available.
-The latter option is the approach we follow to assess the variation in the social impact of the earning loss due to the economic shutdown at the very beginning of the COVID-19 pandemic in Italy.
-In due course, survey data collected over the period of the pandemic will provide evidence of the evolution of income distribution, while analysis of longitudinal data will show how incomes changed for those directly affected by the lockdown.
+The latter option is the one we follow to assess the variation in the social impact of the earning loss due to the economic shutdown at the onset of the COVID-19 pandemic in Italy.
+In due course, survey data collected over the period of the pandemic will provide evidence of the evolution of the income distribution and analysis of longitudinal data will show us how incomes changed for those directly affected due to economic lockdown.
+However, it is important to assess the economic impact of specific aspects of the pandemic and to inform the policy debate in a timely fashion.

-Moreover, it is important to assess the economic impact of specific aspects of the pandemic and to inform the policy debate in a timely fashion.
-By using a fiscal microsimulation model which combines detailed survey data, representative of the national population, on market incomes and household characteristics with tax-benefit rules (Figari, Paulus, Sutherland, 2015), we can determine the different components of household disposable income under different counterfactual scenarios in which we identify the individuals more likely to lose their earnings as a result of an economic shock.
+By using a fiscal microsimulation model which combines detailed survey data, representative of the national population, on market incomes and household characteristics and tax-benefit rules (Figari, Paulus, Sutherland, 2015), we can determine the different components of household disposable income under different counterfactual scenarios in which, as a consequence of an economic shock, we identify the individuals more likely to lose their earnings.

-The simulated household disposable income as related to the individuals losing from the lockdown depends on the cushioning effect of automatic stabilizers existing in the country in the form of (a) income taxes and social contributions, (b) contributory benefits for those who lose their earnings (if entitled), (c) other means-tested benefits and tax credits designed to protect families on low income, and (d) other household incomes, in the form of earnings of those still in work as well as pensions and benefits, received by other household members.
+The simulated household disposable income of the individuals depends on the cushioning effect of automatic stabilizers existing in the country in the form of income taxes and social contributions, contributory benefits for those who lose their earnings (if entitled), other meanstested benefits and tax credits designed to protect families on low income, and other household incomes, in the form of earnings of those still in work as well as pensions and benefits, received by other household members.
 In addition, it is crucial to capture the effects of the discretionary policies that the government might decide to implement in order to prevent a sudden fall in household income.

 The stress test approach allows us to focus on a specific aspect of the economic shock, highlighting the direct compensation provided by tax-benefit systems rather than that arising from other adaptive changes in individual behaviours.
-In this paper we focus exclusively on the loss of earnings as one of the channels through which the COVID-19 pandemic directly affects individual well-being.
-The overall effect of the pandemic on income distribution is likely to be affected by general equilibrium consequences and other behavioural responses.
-However, individuals and households directly affected by earning loss suffer to a large extent and it is important to assess the extent to which the welfare system helps to stabilise their income, and whether there are specific weaknesses in the policy instruments in operation.
+In this paper we focus exclusively on the loss of earnings as one of the channels through which the COVID-19 pandemic affects directly individuals' well-being.
+The overall effect of the pandemic on the income distribution is likely to be affected by general equilibrium consequences and other behavioural responses.
+However, individuals and households directly affected by earning loss suffer to a large extent and it is important to assess the extent to which the welfare system helps to stabilise their income and whether there are specific weaknesses in the policy instruments in operation.